Directed polymers and the quantum Toda lattice: Acknowledgments

-{\em Acknowledgements.} The author would like to thank the referees for careful reading and helpful suggestions which have led to an improved version of the paper.
-Thanks also to Philippe Biane, Philippe Bougerol, Ivan Corwin, Timo Sepp\"al\"ainen and Herbert Spohn for helpful and stimulating discussions, and Dan Bump for pointers to the literature on Whittaker integral identities.
+The author would like to thank the referees for careful reading and helpful suggestions which have led to an improved version of the paper.
+Thanks also to Philippe Biane, Alexei Borodin, Philippe Bougerol, Ivan Corwin, Timo Sepp\"{a}l\"{a}inen and Herbert Spohn for helpful and stimulating discussions, and Dan Bump for pointers to the literature on Whittaker integral identities.